Indian Polity & Constitution

 National Flag

-• The National flag is a horizontal tricolour of deep saffron (Kesaria) at the top, white in the middle and dark green at the bottom in equal proportion.
-The ratio of width of the flag to its length is two to three.
+• The ratio of the width of the flag to its length is two to three.
 In the centre of the white band is a navy-blue wheel which represents the chakra.
-Its design is that of the wheel which appears on the abacus of the Sarnath Lion Capital of Ashoka.
-Its diameter approximates to the width of the white band and it has 24 spokes.
-The design of the National Flag was adopted by the Constituent Assembly of India on 22 July, 1947.
+Its design is that of the wheel, which appears on the abacus of the Sarnath Lion Capital of Ashoka.

-• The Flag Code of India, 2002, took effect from 26 January, 2002 which brings together all such laws, conventions, practices and instructions for the guidance and benefit of all concerned.
+• The Flag Code of India, 2002, took effect from 26 January 2002, which brings together all such laws, conventions, practices, and instructions for the guidance and benefit of all concerned.

 State Emblem

-• The state emblem is an adaptation from the Sarnath Lion Capital of Ashoka.
-In the original, there are four lions, standing back to back, mounted on an abacus with a frieze carrying sculptures in high relief of an elephant, a galloping horse, a buil and a lion separated by intervening wheels over a bell-shaped lotus.
+• In the original, there are four lions, standing back to back, mounted on an abacus with a frieze carrying sculptures in high relief of an elephant, a galloping horse, a bull, and a lion separated by intervening wheels over a bell-shaped lotus.
 Carved out of a single block of polished sandstone, the Capital is crowned by the Wheel of the Law (Dharma Chakra).

-• In the state emblem, adopted by the Government of India on 26th January, 1950 only three lions are visible, the fourth being hidden from view.
-The wheel appears in relief in the centre of the abacus with a bull on right and a horse on left and the outlines of other wheels on extreme right and left.
+• The wheel appears in relief in the centre of the abacus with a bull on the right and a horse on the left, and the outlines of other wheels on the extreme right and left.
 The bell-shaped lotus has been omitted.
-The words Satyameva Jayate from Mundaka Upanishad, meaning 'Truth Alone Triumphs' are inscribed below the abacus in Devanagari script.
+The words Satyameva Jayate from Mundaka Upanishad, meaning 'Truth Alone Triumphs', are inscribed below the abacus in Devanagari script.

-• The use of the state emblem of India, as the official seal of the Government of India, is regulated by the State of India (Prohibition of Improper Use) Act, 2005.
+• The use of the state emblem of India, as the official seal of the Government of India, is regulated by the State Emblem of India (Prohibition of Improper Use) Act, 2005.

 National Anthem

-• The song Jana-gana-mana, composed originally in Bengali by Rabindranath Tagore, was adopted in its Hindi version by the Constituent Assembly as the National Anthem of India on 24 January, 1950.
-It was first sung on 27 December, 1911 at the Kolkata Session (Chairman—Pt.Vishan Narayan Dutt) of the Indian National Congress.
-The complete song consists of five stanzas.
+• The song Jana-gana-mana, composed originally in Bengali by Rabindranath Tagore, was adopted in its Hindi version by the Constituent Assembly as the National Anthem of India on 24 January 1950.

-• Rabindranath Tagore had published it in 'Tatvabodhi-ni' in 1912 with the title 'Bharat Bhagya Vidhata' and translated it into English in 1919 with the title Morning song of India'.
-The credit of composing the present tune (Music) of our national anthem goes to Captain Ram Singh Thakur (an IN A sepoy).
+• Rabindranath Tagore had published it in 'Tatvabodhi-ni' in 1912 with the title 'Bharat Bhagya Vidhata' and translated it into English in 1919 with the title 'Morning Song of India'.

-• Playing time of the full version of the national anthem is approximately 52 seconds.
-A short version of the first and last lines of the stanza (Playing time approximately 20 seconds) is also played on certain occasions.
+• A short version of the first and last lines of the stanza (Playing time approximately 20 seconds) is also played on certain occasions.

 National Song

-• The song Vande Mataram, composed in Sanskrit by Bankimchandra Chatterji, was a source of inspiration to the people in their struggle for freedom.
+• The song ‘Vande Mataram’, composed in Sanskrit by Bankimchandra Chatterji, was a source of inspiration to the people in their struggle for freedom.
 It has an equal status with Jana-gana-mana.
-The first political occasion when it was sung at the 1896 session (Chairman— Rahimtulla Sayani) of Indian National Congress.

-• The song was published in the novel Anandmath' (1882), authored by Bankimchandra Chatterji.
+• The song was published in the novel 'Anandmath' (1882), authored by Bankimchandra Chatterji.

-• Playing time of this song one (1) minute and five (5) seconds (65seconds).
-No body can be forced to sing the National Song.
+• Playing time of this song is one (1) minute and five (5) seconds (65 seconds).

 National Calendar

-National Animal: The magnificent tiger, Pantheratigris.
+• National Animal: The magnificent tiger, Panthera tigris

-National Bird: The Indian peacock, (Pavo cristatus).
+• National Bird: The Indian peacock, Pavo cristatus

-National Flower: Lotus (Nelumbo nucifera Gaertn)
+• National Flower: Lotus (Nelumbo nucifera Gaertn)

-National Tree: The Banyan Tree (Ficus benghalensis)
+• National Tree: The Banyan Tree (Ficus benghalensis)

-National Fruit: Mango (Mangifera indica).
+• National Fruit: Mango (Mangifera indica)

-National Aquatic Animal: The mammal Gangetic Dolphin (Platanista gangetica).
+• National Aquatic Animal: The mammal Gangetic Dolphin (Platanista gangetica)

 More Related Articles